seun-beta/Python-XML/README.md

 # python-xml
-This is a repo of me using XML which is my first data interchange format
+This is a repo of me using XML with Python